Shinsplat/ComfyUI-Shinsplat/README.md

 ## pass_through

-	You can use this to pass the text path from one lora to another.
-I use this in order to test different checkpoint models with the same set of loras.
+	You can use this to pass the text path from one LoRA to another.
+I use this in order to test different checkpoint models with the same set of LoRAs.

-	This probably loads the lora each time it's addressed.
-Use the path_out to the path_in of the target loras, then enable pass_through on the target.
+	This probably loads the LoRA each time it's addressed.
+Use the path_out to the path_in of the target LoRAs, then enable pass_through on the target.

+## weight_clip / weight_model

+	These inputs are for strings, even though they will be turned into floats.
+	I used strings because it's easier to manage, and type, and I'm not sure there's a node that's as convenient as text.
+You just type your floats in there and the node will convert it, iterate through your floats and stop iterating when the largest set has run out.

+	Both model and clip strength are supported.
+If one set is smaller than the the other then the smallest will be padded with what is present in the LoRA strength counterpart.
+If any input should change the iterator starts over from a clean slate.

+	It may be important to understand that the associated LoRA is not loaded multiple times, but must be paired with the associated model in order to tailor the weights for each iteration.
+As far as I can tell this is unavoidable because of the way LoRAs work with a model but the short pause isn't as long as loading an initial model and you may just want to set it to run and leave it while you go do other things.

+## prompt_in /  prompt_out

+	These, in order, pull in a prompt from a string primitive, saves it to a file located in the LoRA folder where the LoRA is, and can be reused as prompt output to be combined with your other prompt conditioning pipeline.
+The data is saved in a plain text file with a new extension (.prompt.txt) .

+	If "prompt_in" is hooked up, and there is content, it will overwrite the existing prompt associated with this LoRA, writing it to the text file.
+	Note that this is not trigger data associated with the meta-data, your LoRA is not altered in any way.
+This is just a way to automatically load additional prompt words and is convenient if you use the same set of prompt words for some LoRAs.

 Sum Wrap